-Kathy Jean brings years of experience working with people who experience disability.
+KATHY JEAN HRYWNAK, Secretary Kathy Jean brings years of experience working with people who experience disabilities.
 She and friends founded Sammy’s Place in 2006, through which she continued to serve individual families.
 Already a willing learner and compassionate person, she has learned to use those innate abilities even more skillfully in her years of doing the work which she is thrilled to be doing.
-After working with the Chick family, she and Julie realized that they could expand the mission of Sammy’s Place to include a larger community which will meet even more people’s needs.
+After working with the Chick family, she and Julie realized that they could expand the mission of Sammy’s Place to include a larger community that will meet even more people’s needs.
 Committed to bringing the vision to fruition, Kathy Jean is excited by the challenge and eagerly anticipating the chapters to come.

 ANTHONY STOPPIELLO, Architect, Nehalem

 CLAUDINE REHN, Parent/Grandparent, Nehalem

 HILARY FOOTE, Coastal Land Use Specialist, Nehalem

 JOE WYKOWSKI, Affordable housing, and I/DD expertise; Founder, Community Vision Inc.

 JULIE BAXTER, Parent, Blue Water Therapy, LLC, Tualatin, OR

 KEITH JONES, Hip-hop Artist, Parent, Self-advocate, National Disability Activist, Civil and Voter’s Rights Advocate, and International Speaker; Soul Touchin’ Experiences, LLC.